Shana Farr: Theater

 Farr has performed leading roles in New York City as well as in regional productions, earning praise for both her “impressive vocalizing” and acting versatility.
-“She is a first-rate actor, unafraid to take big risks, both vocally and physically.
-She does not hold back, and she is exciting to watch.”
-Her notable roles include Marion Paroo in The Music Man, Hanna Glawari in The Merry Widow, Laurey Williams in Oklahoma!, and Elsie Maynard in The Yeomen of the Guard with New York Gilbert and Sullivan Players.
+Her roles include Marion Paroo in The Music Man, Hanna Glawari in The Merry Widow, Laurey Williams in Oklahoma!, and Elsie Maynard in The Yeomen of the Guard with New York Gilbert and Sullivan Players.
 She also appeared as Ruth Condomine in Noël Coward’s Blithe Spirit and Titania/Hippolyta in A Midsummer Night's Dream.

 She has performed on major stages including New York City Center, McCarter Theatre, the Missouri Theater and with Pittsburgh Civic Light Opera.
 With a soprano voice described as both lyric and crystalline, Farr often bridges the gap between opera and musical theater, bringing classical technique to Broadway standards and vice versa.

 Concert & Cabaret

-Farr’s work in this genre pays homage to the Great American Songbook and Broadway legends, such as Julie Andrews and Barbara Cook, often blending storytelling with impeccable musicianship.
+Farr work in this genre pays homage to the Great American Songbook and Broadway legends, such as Julie Andrews and Barbara Cook, often blending storytelling with impeccable musicianship.
 "Shana is a first-rate actor, unafraid to take big risks, both vocally and physically.
 She does not hold back, and she is exciting to watch."
+Writing for The Wall Street Journal, Will Friedwald praised her "delightfully old-fashioned, pure operetta chops."

 Farr has long worked with music director Jon Weber on her solo shows and album Out of the Shadows.
 She also collaborates with cabaret legend Steve Ross.

-Her 2009 cabaret debut show Pure Imagination at Laurie Beechman Theatre launched her into headlining at renowned supper clubs such as Feinstein’s at The Regency and Feinstein's/54 Below in New York City; at The Crazy Coqs (Brasserie Zedel) where “she made a triumphant London debut.” and at The Pheasantry.
+Her 2009 cabaret debut show Pure Imagination at Laurie Beechman Theatre launched her cabaret career.
+She then headlined at supper clubs such as Feinstein’s at The Regency and recurring appearances at Feinstein's/54 Below in New York City; at The Crazy Coqs (Brasserie Zedel) where “she made a triumphant London debut,” and at The Pheasantry.

 Farr has performed solo concerts at performing arts centers throughout the U.S.; and as a guest solo artist for the Mabel Mercer Foundation at venues such as Jazz at Lincoln Center’s Rose Theater, Town Hall, and Carnegie Hall’s Weill Recital Hall.

-In 2022, she was invited to sing in Westminster Abbey for a special stone-laying ceremony in Poets' Corner honoring the great British actor John Gielgud.
+In 2022, she was invited to sing at Westminster Abbey for a prestigious special stone-laying ceremony in Poets' Corner honoring the great British actor John Gielgud.
 Also in this special program produced by John F. Andrews of the Shakespeare Guild were eminent British actors including Ian McKellen, Judi Dench, and former Director of Royal National Theatre, Richard Eyre.

+In June 2026, Farr returned to Weill Recital Hall Carnegie Hall to present the world premiere of Lullaby, a work written for her (soprano), cello, and piano by composer James Adler.
+She performed the premiere with Adler at the piano and cellist Igor Zubkovsky.